filippor/p2Gradle/README.md

 api is a gradle configuration you can use any configuration.

-the version range is defined as
+the version range can be omitted and is defined as

 ```
 	  range ::= interval | atleast